CRZ's Wondering Year has started.

 Beginning Biblical and Siddur Hebrew

 Learn the ins and outs of the Hebrew language in order to be able to read and understand the Siddur and Torah in the original.
 Please join us on Tuesday evenings, 7:00‑8:00 p.m., in the Abbell Library.
 For more information, contact Mitchell Brown (mitchellbrown46_at_gmail.com). (dates and exceptions).

 Interested in learning Hebrew?
 Master teacher Rivka Kahana offers two classes on most Sunday mornings: Intermediate Hebrew at 10:00 and Advanced Hebrew at 11:00.
 New students are always welcome, including teens.
 Please contact the Rodfei Zedek office for tuition information and other details for these classes (dates).

 Rabbi Larry Edwards leads a half hour of Talmud study each week following Monday morning minyan and ending by 9:00.
 Beginners are welcome, as are those who have studied Talmud in the past.
 English is the language of instruction.
-The Talmud study group will continue over the summer, sometimes with Rabbi Edwards and sometimes without him.

 The Torah and Haftarah trope class will meet at times chosen in consultation with the students.
 Students interested in taking this course should email Shirley Holbrook about their scheduling availability at sholbro_at_icloud.com.